-- The law prohibits harassment of employees, applicants, unpaid interns, volunteers, and independent contractors by any person.
-This includes a prohibition against harassment based on any characteristic listed in this poster, including sexual harassment.
-The law prohibits harassment based on a single protected characteristic or a combination of two or more protected characteristics. - 2.
-All employers must take reasonable steps to prevent all forms of harassment, and they must provide each employee with information about the illegal nature of sexual harassment and available legal remedies. - Employers with five or more employees and public employers must train their employees regarding the prevention of sexual harassment, including harassment based on gender identity, gender expression, and sexual orientation.
+- 1. The law prohibits harassment of employees, applicants, unpaid interns, volunteers, and independent contractors by any person.
+This includes a prohibition against harassment based on any characteristic listed above, such as sexual harassment, gender harassment, and harassment based on pregnancy, childbirth, breastfeeding, and/or related medical conditions. - All employers are required to take reasonable steps to prevent 2. all forms of harassment, as well as provide information to each of their employees on the nature, illegality, and legal remedies that apply to sexual harassment. - 3.
+Employers with five or more employees and public employers must train their employees regarding the prevention of sexual harassment, including harassment based on gender identity, gender expression, and sexual orientation.